-There are so many places to go and so much cool stuff to do in Bangkok.
+There are so many awesome places to go in Bangkok and heaps of cool stuff to do too.
 However if you plan ahead you can fit all the important places into 3 days in Bangkok.
 To give you a rough guideline, you can find some inspiration in the BKK itinerary down below.
 Travel by tuk-tuk, taxi, skytrain, ferry and foot – the whole city is easily accessible.
 Particularly in the case of Tuk-Tuks and river ferries, the travel is very much part of the experience!

 - Why it’s awesome: It has everything!
 A bright, colorful, vibrant shopping and browsing experience unlike any other.